-Integrate with Bouncy Castle FIPS provider
+Integrate with the Bouncy Castle FIPS provider

-This section gives an example of how to use the Bouncy Castle FIPS provider.
-For more information, refer to JAVA FIPS RESOURCES.
-The example uses Tomcat Java Agent but you can adapt it for other agent types.
+This section provides an example of how to use the Bouncy Castle FIPS 140-3 compliant security provider.
+Learn more in Bouncy Castle for Java FIPS .
+The example uses the Tomcat Java Agent but you can adapt it for other agent types.

-Perform this procedure before installing the agent and starting the container.
+Perform these steps before installing the agent and starting the container.